4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Recording Time Charged to Form 637 Registration Program

 1. Time spent reviewing applications and registrations should be charged to Compliance Activity Code 588.
-ERCS must be used to control applicants and registrants using MFT BO.
+ERCS must be used to control applicants and registrants using MFT B0.
 The appropriate mandatory tracking codes listed below will be input on ERCS for monitoring purposes.

-• 7640 - Initial Review.
+• 7640 - Initial Review

-• 7641 - Sample Review.
+• 7641 - Sample Review

-• 7642 - Discretionary Review.
+• 7642 - Discretionary Review

 2. All Form 637 compliance reviews will use the current fiscal year and show a period of "01."